Introduction to Glastonbury, Connecticut

 Things To Do In Glastonbury

 Glastonbury is the ideal destination for both sports enthusiasts and history buffs.
-The town's Minnechaug Golf Course and Neipsic Golf Course offer world class facilities to golfers.
+The town's Minnechaug Golf Course and Neipsic Golf Course offer world-class facilities to golfers.
 There are a number of historical sites and museums near the town as well.
 The Museum on the Green, the Historical Society Building of Glastonbury and the South Glastonbury Library are all nearby.
 In addition, entertainment and shopping facilities are offered by the town's shopping malls.
+Food lovers can enjoy the orchards around Glastonbury that offer pick-your-own fruit and farm-to-table dinners.
+The chamber of commerce sponsors the Glastonbury Apple Harvest Festival that attracted 23,000 attendees in 2017.
+The festival includes amusement rides, food vendors, crafters, many bands, the Angry Orchard Pub and a 5K road race.

 Hartford-Brainard Airport can be reached in a few minutes.